plone/volto/docs/source/developer-guidelines/branch-policy.md

-Volto has a branch policy that matches the current releases (stable, canary) development.
+The Volto team enforces the following branch policy when developers contribute to its core.

+A numbered release is cut from the corresponding numbered git branch.
+Releases of general packages (`@plone/generator-volto`, `@plone/scripts`, and so on) are cut from the `master` branch.

+stable and latest
+:   The terms _stable_ and _latest_ mean the same thing in this policy.
+    They refer to the stable and latest released version of Volto.
+    They have no branch names in git.

+canary
+:   The term _canary_ refers to the metaphorical canary in a coalmine; if an issue is detected following its release, the damage is limited to only those users who have installed it.
+    It usually includes experimental features for testing.
+    During the development process, a canary release will be cut from the `master` branch.
+    When it becomes worthy of a beta or release candidate version, a new numbered branch should be cut, and non-breaking changes must be merged into it.

+legacy
+:   A version that it is unsupported and receives no bug fixes.
+    It has no branch name in git.

+`master`
-`master` is the bleeding edge branch.
+:   This is the bleeding edge branch in git.
     It is the branch upon which future development occurs, and from which future releases shall be cut.

-There is always a current “stable” and “latest” branch of Volto.
-At the moment of this writting, 15.x.x is the current stable.
-Upon the final release of 16.0.0, the 15.x.x line will become “legacy”, meaning that it shall become unsupported with no bug fixes.
+    When opening a pull request, the contributor must open it against `master`.
+    If the pull request is a feature or a bugfix, and if the release manager deems it useful to the latest version's branch, they may ask the contributor to backport it to that branch.

+`16.x.x`
-16.x.x is the current actively developed branch, meaning that it may receive new features and bug fixes.
+:   This is the current actively developed branch in git, meaning that it may receive new features and bug fixes.
     Its version is currently at 16.0.0-rc.1 as a release candidate.
-It will become the “stable” and “latest” version upon the final release of version 16.0.0.
+    It will become the stable version upon the final release of version 16.0.0.

-Releases happen from the corresponding numbered branch.
-Releases of general packages (`@plone/generator-volto`, `@plone/scripts`, etc) happen from `master`.

-If there's any "canary" release during the development process this will be released from `master`, bleeding edge branch.
-The moment it becomes "beta" or "RC" a new numbered branch should be cut, and not breaking changes must be merged into it.

-When opening a PR, the contributor has to target it always to `master`.
-If it's a feature or a bugfix, the release manager can ask the contributor to backport it to the "stable" branch if the contribution is interesting to be included in there.
+`15.x.x`
+:   At the moment of this writing, `15.x.x` is the current stable branch in git.
+    Upon the final release of version 16.0.0, the `15.x.x` branch line will become legacy.